Are Transformers More Robust? Towards Exact Robustness Verification for Transformers: Experimental Results and Discussions

 \subsection{Lane Departure Warning}

-We regard LDW, an industry-oriented use case, which is fundamentally a time-series joint classification and regression task~\cite{mahajan2020prediction}.
+The LDW application performs a time-series joint classification and regression task~\cite{mahajan2020prediction}.
 For training and evaluating the NNs, we utilize the High-D dataset\footnote{The utilization of the High-D dataset in this paper is for knowledge dissemination and scientific publication and is not for commercial use.}~\cite{krajewski2018highd}, a drone-recorded bird's-eye-view highway driving dataset.
-For each vehicle in the recordings, we process raw data into trajectory information, including the past 10 steps of time-wise features $\textbf{x} \in \mathbb{R}^{10\times14}$ (spanning across one second), the direction $\textsf{gt}^\textsf{CLS} \in \{0, 1, 2\}$ of the lane departure (where $0$ is no departure, $1$ a left departure, and $2$ a right departure), and the time $\textsf{gt}^\textsf{REG} \in [0, 1]$ to the lane departure.
-More specifically, the 14 features include left and right lane existence (2), ego distance to lane center (1), longitudinal and latitudinal velocities and accelerations (4), and time-to-collision to preceding, following, and alongside vehicles (7).
+For each vehicle in the recordings, we process raw data into trajectory information, including the past ten steps of time-wise features $\textbf{x} \in \mathbb{R}^{10\times14}$ (spanning across one second), the direction $\textsf{gt}^\textsf{CLS} \in \{0, 1, 2\}$ of the lane departure (where $0$ is no departure, $1$ a left departure, and $2$ a right departure), and the time $\textsf{gt}^\textsf{REG} \in [0, 1]$ to the lane departure.
+More specifically, the 14 features include left and right lane existence (2), ego distance to lane center (1), longitudinal and latitudinal velocities and accelerations (4), and time-to-collision to surrounding vehicles excluding the following one (7).
 Based on these features, the NN's task is to predict a potential lane departure direction (i.e., classification) and timing (i.e., regression) up to one second in the future.